 Click her to read more.

-MedicsVoices Interview Spotlights Dr. Ann C. Macaulay’s Pioneering Work in Indigenous Health and Participatory Research
+MedicsVoices interview spotlights Dr. Ann C. Macaulay's pioneering work in Indigenous health and participatory research

 January 10, 2025

-MedicsVoices is proud to feature Dr. Ann C. Macaulay, Professor Emerita in Family Medicine at McGill University and former Scientific Director of the Kahnawà:ke Schools Diabetes Prevention Program (KSDPP), in its latest interview episode.
+edicsVoices is proud to feature Dr. Ann C. Macaulay, Professor Emerita in Family Medicine at McGill University and former Scientific Director of the Kahnawà:ke Schools Diabetes Prevention Program (KSDPP), in its latest interview episode.
 From 1994 to 2018, Dr. Macaulay led the internationally recognized KSDPP, a groundbreaking community-based participatory research initiative with the Kanien’kehá:ka (Mohawk) community of Kahnawà:ke, Quebec.
 Her work was instrumental in shifting the focus from treating type 2 diabetes to preventing it through culturally grounded health promotion, guided by the community’s values and self-determination.

 In the episode, Dr. Macaulay shares how she transitioned from clinical practice to participatory research, collaborating closely with community leaders to co-develop the KSDPP Code of Research Ethics—now a model for ethical, community-driven research worldwide.
 She reflects on the program’s successes, including a significant reduction in diabetes incidence and the empowerment of local leaders like Dr. Treena Delormier, now KSDPP’s Scientific Director.